rstudio/pins-r/README.md

 ## Usage

 To use the pins package, you must first create a pin board.
-A good place to start is `board_folder()` which stores pins in a directory you specific.
-Here I’ll use `board_temp()` which because it creates a temporary board that will evaporate when your R session ends:
+A good place to start is `board_folder()`, which stores pins in a directory you specify.
+Here I’m using `board_temp()` which creates a temporary board that will evaporate when your R session ends:

 ``` r
 library(pins)